roytang/blog/content/posts/2009/04/ssc-draft-at-arb-quotprereleasequot.md

 Third round was against an Esper deck, but he had like a lot of small guys and I just bought time with Excommunicate and Molten Frame to allow my 5/5 beaters to get to work.
 I won 2-0 as well.

 Went 3-0, never losing a game.
 Hooray!
-Unfortunately due to the lack of product prizes had to be IOU&'d, but hopefully the packs I&'d get would be Alara Reborn instead of Conflux. 😀
+Unfortunately due to the lack of product prizes had to be IOU'd, but hopefully the packs I'd get would be Alara Reborn instead of Conflux. 😀

 Local prereleases are going to push through next weekend, plus release events the weekend after that.